DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-month.md

 _Calendar Year_ The calendar year for the month the revenue was collected by ONRR.

 _Land Class_ This field distinguishes federal lands and waters from Native American lands.
-The latter is represented as "Indian" in the data.

 _Land Category_ This field distinguishes between onshore and offshore revenue.
 Some revenues – such as civil penalties – are not tied to either onshore or offshore.